gitReiko/bannerlord_europe_1100_eastern_expansion/README.md

 Update 1.2.1

 - compatible with Europa 1100 1.2.9.1

-- 3 new kigdoms and 1 culture
+- 1 new Zemgalian kingdom
-- settlements improvements (more scenes use, different modeles)
+- 1 new Latvian culture
-- troops rebalance (skills, trees)
+- Baltic kingdom reworked to Prussian
-- new settlements
+- added settlement for Estonia, but Estonia is not ready yet (Aesti)
-- new hideouts
+- reduced settlement density in previously made regions
-- banners improvements (new schemes, colors)
+- added new settlements for Rus (for further development of fractions)
-- many other changes
+- other changes

 This mod has two purposes: